RACE REGULATIONS OF BALTIC CHAIN TOUR 2025

 The following prizes (in Euros) are awarded:

-A grand total of 9715 EUR will be the prize money at the event.
+A total of 17,425 EUR will be the prize money at the event.

 NB!
 ALL PRIZES NAMED WILL BE PAID OUT LESS TAX: